Who is the beneficiary of the race?

 How do I gain access to the Fast Movers Mile?

 Participation in the Fast Movers Mile is granted by invite only.
-During the registration process, be sure to provide a recent and verifiable mile seed time (it must have been run within the most recent calendar year) and you will be contacted by race management in the final week before the race, if deemed eligible.
+During the registration process, be sure to provide a recent and verifiable mile seed time (it must have been run within the most recent calendar year) and you will be contacted by race management in the final week before the race, ONLY if you have qualified.
 Otherwise, you will be placed in the Masters Mile (if 40 or older) or the Open Mile as applicable.
 Please note, however, that by choosing to participate in the Fast Movers wave, you will forgo eligibility for age group awards as only those participating in the Masters and Open waves will be eligible.
 If you do not hear from race management, assume you have not qualified for the Fast Movers Mile.

 How much is the event?